wapc/widl-spec/README.md

 ### Design goals

-* Succinct - Clearly described interfaces and hight-level data types
+* Succinct - Clearly described interfaces and high-level data types
 * WebAssembly-first - Support all numeric types (i8-64, i8-64, f32, f64)
 * Polyglot - Support several widely used programming languages that target Wasm
 * Simplicity - Implement a minimal feature set so that it is easier to use and apply to multiple languages